sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/01-any_to_any.md

 ```
 ### VMs from different VNets on the same hub can communicate
-Pings within Hub VMs should be possible
+Pings within Hub VMs will work out of the box

 ```
 ping -c 5 10.1.1.4
 ping -c 5 10.1.2.4